Important Safety Information

 It is important that a Refill Kit be utilized for pump refill and that the refill procedure be carried out in accordance with the instructions provided in this pamphlet and in the Refill Kit.
 A special bolus needle must be utilized to successfully perform a bolus procedure.

-Possible adverse events of the pump are those potential risks associated with any implanted drug delivery device and include: catheter thrombosis, bolus path occlusion, vessel thrombosis, pump dislodgement, seroma, or recurrent hematoma, infection, extravasation, catheter shear, dislodgement or leakage, and migration.
+Possible adverse events of the pump are those potential risks associated with any implanted drug delivery device and include: catheter thrombosis, bolus path occlusion, vessel thrombosis, pump dislodgement, seroma, or recurrent hematoma, infection, extravasation, catheter shear, dislodgement or leakage, migration, arterial pseudoaneursym, arterial dissection, and extrahepatic perfusion.

 Caution: Federal law (USA) restricts this device to sale by or on the order of a physician.